pemcg/manageiq-automation-howto-guide/chapter8/evm_and_the_workspace.md

 (see also [Investigative Debugging](../chapter11/investigative_debugging.md))

-$evm.root also contains any variables that were defined on our entry into the Automation engine, such as the $evm.root['dialog_*'] variables that were defined from our service dialog.
+_$evm.root_ also contains any variables that were defined on our entry into the Automation engine, such as the _$evm.root\['dialog\_*'\]_ variables that were defined from our service dialog.

-### $evm.object ($evm.current) and $evm.parent
+### $evm.object, $evm.current and $evm.parent

+As we saw, _$evm.root_ returns to us the object representing the Instance that was launched when we entered Automate.
+Many Instances have schemas that contain Relationships to other Instances, and as each Relationship is followed, a new child object is created under the calling object to represent the called Instance.
+Fortunately we can access any of the objects in this parent-child hierarchy using _$evm.object_.

-The $evm.object (more accurately _$evm.object(nil)_) method returns the currently instantiated instance (which can be also accessed via $evm.current).
-When we wanted to access our schema variable _username_, we accessed it from $evm.object['username'].
+Calling _$evm.object_ with no arguments returns the currently instantiated/running Instance.
+This can also be accessed using the alias _$evm.current_.
+When we wanted to access our schema variable _username_, we accessed it using _$evm.object\['username'\]_.

-Instances can invoke or execute other instances (often via relationships), which then appear in a parent/child object relationship.
-In the example of calling an Automation Instance via a button on a VM object as we did when running GetCredentials:
+We can access our parent object (the one that called us) using _$evm.object("..")_, or the alias _$evm.parent_.

+Fact: _$evm.root_ is actually an alias for _$evm.object("/")_

+When we ran our first example script, _HelloWorld_ (from Simulation), we specified an entry point of /System/Process/Request, and our Request was to an Instance called _Call\_Instance_.
+We passsed to this the Namespace, Class and Instance that we wanted it to run (via a Relationship).

+This would have resulted in an object hierarchy (when viewed from the _hello\_world_ method) as follows...

 ```
-$evm.object = /ACME/General/Methods/GetCredentials (the currently running instance)
+     --- object hierarchy ---
+     $evm.root = /ManageIQ/SYSTEM/PROCESS/Request
        $evm.parent = /ManageIQ/System/Request/Call_Instance
-$evm.root = /ManageIQ/SYSTEM/PROCESS/Request
+         $evm.object = /ACME/General/Methods/HelloWorld
 ```

 ### $evm.vmdb

-$evm.vmdb is a useful method that can be used to retrieve any _Service Model_ object (see [The MiqAeService* Model](../chapter5/the_miqaeservice_model.md)).
+_$evm.vmdb_ is a useful method that can be used to retrieve any _Service Model_ object (see [The MiqAeService* Model](../chapter5/the_miqaeservice_model.md)).
 The method can be called with one or two arguments,

 When called with a single argument, the method returns the generic Service Model object type, and we can use any of the Rails helper methods (see [A Little Rails Knowledge](../chapter4/a_little_rails_knowledge.md)) to search by database column name, i.e.

 ```
 vm = $evm.vmdb('vm').find_by_id(vm_id)
-hosts = $evm.vmdb('host').find_tagged_with(:all => '/department/legal', :ns => '/managed')
 clusters = $evm.vmdb(:EmsCluster).find(:all)
 $evm.vmdb(:VmOrTemplate).find_each do | vm |
 ```